pallene-lang/pallene/CONTRIBUTING.md

 This section will teach you how to update the vendored dependencies.

+### Guidelines for PRs

+When a PR updates a vendored dependency in `deps/`, its first commit must contain nothing but the unmodified upstream sources, with the upstream version and commit hash recorded in the commit message.
+Files we deliberately exclude (e.g. upstream tests, docs, CI config) may be deleted in this commit; nothing else may be changed.

+Everything else goes in later commits: reapplying our patch series, build system integration, modifying Pallene to account for the new dependency, and updating `VENDORING.md`.

+`VENDORING.md` is the source of truth for what we vendor.
+It lists every dependency under `deps/` with:

+- Name
+- Upstream source URL
+- Version (release tag or the version string)
+- Commit hash, and the branch it was taken from, if vendored from a Git checkout

+Update `VENDORING.md` in the same PR whenever anything under `deps/` changes—adding a dependency, removing one, or upgrading one.

+The tests must pass and the linter must not complain for the latest commit in the PR.
+It is OK if intermediate commits do not pass.

 ### Updating Lua

 Pallene requires a Lua build with certain internal APIs exposed.
 We do this by